hiteshtawar/ops-guide-ai/IMPLEMENTATION_ROADMAP.md

 ## 🎯 Current Status: Complete Architecture with Simulated AI

-We now have a **complete modular architecture** that supports both MVP and Full AI modes:
+We now have a **complete modular architecture** that supports both Core and AI-Enhanced modes:

 ### ✅ What's Implemented